alexellis/arkade/README.md

 ### Suggesting a new app

-To suggest a new app, please check past issues and [raise an issue for it](https://github.com/alexellis/bazaar).
+To suggest a new app, please check past issues and [raise an issue for it](https://github.com/alexellis/arkade).

 ### Improving the code or fixing an issue

 Before contributing code, please see the [CONTRIBUTING guide](https://github.com/alexellis/inlets/blob/master/CONTRIBUTING.md).
-Note that bazaar uses the same guide as [inlets.dev](https://inlets.dev/).
+Note that arkade uses the same guide as [inlets.dev](https://inlets.dev/).

 Both Issues and PRs have their own templates.
 Please fill out the whole template.